Winners and losers from the first presidential debate

 WINNERS:

 CHAOS — Chaos reigned.
 America got a binge session of politicians gone wild.
-That’s sort of like Trump winning.
+That’s sort of like President Trump winning.

 JOE BIDEN — He got through it without a major mental meltdown or one of his eyeballs exploding.